turingschool/backend-curriculum-site/module4/lessons/asynchronicity-in-javascript.md

 "If we step into a function, we step into the stack.
 If we return from a function, we pop off the top of the stack." - Philip Roberts

 Asynchronous processes are able to run concurrently because, while the JS runtime can only execute a single thread, your browser provides more threads for you.
-Async takes advantage of this and passes processes to the "event loop", where it will take the time it needs to execute and pop back onto the call stack once it's complete.
+Async takes advantage of this and passes processes to the **event loop**, where it will take the time it needs to execute and pop back onto the call stack by way of a **queue** once it's ready.

 Let's watch Philip Roberts further explain: [Philip Roberts, JSConf EU 2014](https://www.youtube.com/watch?v=8aGhZQkoFbQ)

 ### Callbacks (20 minutes)

+Callbacks, by nature are not asynchronous.
+They are, however, used widely by asynchronous code.

-A `callback` is a second function that is being passed as a parameter to a first function and will be invoked by the original function.
+As a refresher, a `callback` is a second function that is being passed as a parameter to a first function and will be invoked by the original function.

 For example: